kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 CrossCorr
 ^^^^^^^^^

 	Perform Cross-Correlation analysis.
-See :ref:`plot_CrossCorrelation` for more information.
+See :ref:`CrossCorrelation Plot <plot_CrossCorrelation>` for more information.

 .. _node_Plot: